chrisalfonso/item_catalog/README-LINUX.md

 9. Disable remote connections to database
 10. Create 'catalog' user with limited permissions to 'catalogdb' database
 11. Clone and configure Item Catalog app

+## Known Issues
+Intermittent 'Internal Server Error' over Amazon Web Services.
+Refreshing the page clears the error and renders the appropriate webpage.
+Apache error log reports the following:

+> InvalidRequestError: This Session's transaction has been rolled back due to a previous exception during flush.
+To begin a new transaction with this Session, first issue Session.rollback().
+Original exception was: (psycopg2.IntegrityError) duplicate key value violates unique constraint "user_pkey"